5-Fluorowillardiine: Structure and activity

 The particularly high affinity of 5-fluorowillardiine for the AMPA receptor is attributed to its fluorine substituent at the 5-position of the ring, which is electron-withdrawing and small enough to not interfere with binding.
 By contrast, related willardiine derivatives with larger nonpolar electron withdrawing groups exhibit greater affinity for kainate receptors than 5-fluorowillardiine, and less affinity for AMPA receptors.

 The binding of 5-fluorowillardiine to the AMPA receptor is driven by entropy when its ring is uncharged.
 When the ring is deprotonated and has a negative charge, a favorable change in enthalpy primarily drives binding.
 Because the pKa values of halogenated willardiine derivates are approximately 8 (7.98 for 5-fluorowillardiine), binding is mostly driven by an increase in entropy at physiological pH.

 Synthesis

-The synthesis of 5-Fluorowillardiine may be achieved by using 5-Fluorouracil as a nucleophile to open a specialized lactone in an SN2 reaction.
+The synthesis of 5-fluorowillardiine may be achieved by using 5-fluorouracil as a nucleophile to open a specialized lactone in an S_{N}2 reaction.
 Another straightforward approach is to perform a Strecker amino acid synthesis.